Zehui127/hybrid-graph-benchmark/README.md

 ![](https://github.com/Zehui127/zehui127/blob/main/images/icon2.png?raw=true)

-This is a benchmark dataset for the hypergraph learning, includes various hypergraphs with ported hypergraph learning algorithms.
+This is a benchmark dataset for the hypergraph learning, including various hypergraphs with ported hypergraph learning algorithms.

+# How to get started

 # Data Specification

 we use the ```torch_geometric.data.Data``` to wrap the graphs with additional adjacency matrix for hyperedge representation.